PolazhinetsA/algo/lzwarc/README.md

 Linux only yet...

-Usage:
+Type:

 `$ ./lzwarc a archivename item1 item2 ...`

-add listed items (files/directories) to archive
+to add listed items (files/directories) to archive

 `$ ./lzwarc x archivename [dest_path/ [item1 item2 ...]]`

-extract listed items (defaults to all) to dest_path/ (defaults to current directory)
+to extract listed items (defaults to all) to dest_path/ (defaults to current directory)

 `$ ./lzwarc l archivename`

-print archive listing
+to print archive listing